HaskellEmbedded/HaskellEmbedded.github.io/drafts/2016-01-04-introducing-ion.md

 ```

 `simpleSchedule` is the most important of this: This is the main
-scheduling function that must be called at the base rate (through a
+scheduling function ("schedule entry procedure") that must be called
-timer, an interrupt, or something of the sort) for anything to work
+at the base rate through a timer, an interrupt, or something of the
-right.
-Often this must be set up outside of Ivory because Ivory
+sort for anything to work right.
+Often this must be set up outside of
-really isn't interested in whatever C/ASM black magic the timer
+Ivory because Ivory really isn't interested in whatever C/ASM black
-requires.
-Also, the name of that function is what we supplied to
+magic the timer requires.
+Also, the name of that function is what we
-`ionCompile`.
+supplied to `ionCompile`.

 It has also produced several variables, all of the `counter_` ones,
 which are used for establishing the correct periods and phases.
 Take